syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

   that it's possible to replace also occurrences of a symbol in docstrings?

-- Implement an occur like interface?
+- Implement an occur like interface

 - Port this to non Emacs Lisp modes?
 How?
 Would it already work using only syntax tables, sexp scanning and font-lock?